DMX Capture Lighting Cues

 Examples are as follows:

-The item "1@d123" means that channel 1 is to be set to the DMX value 123.
+•The item "1@d123" means that channel 1 is to be set to the DMX value 123.
 The "d" means that "123" is a DMX value.
 If the "d" were omitted, the number would have to be a percentage in the range 0-100.

-The item "2@d91f2.5" means that channel 2 is to be faded (from 0) to the DMX value 91 over 2.5 seconds.
+•The item "2@d91f2.5" means that channel 2 is to be faded (from 0) to the DMX value 91 over 2.5 seconds.

-The item "[10.1]2@d156f4" means that after a delay time of 10.1 seconds, channel 2 is to be faded from it's current value to the DMX value 156 over 4 seconds.
+•The item "[10.1]2@d156f4" means that after a delay time of 10.1 seconds, channel 2 is to be faded from it's current value to the DMX value 156 over 4 seconds.

-The item "[10.1]21@d0" means that after a delay time of 10.1 seconds, channel 21 is to be immediately set to 0.
+•The item "[10.1]21@d0" means that after a delay time of 10.1 seconds, channel 21 is to be immediately set to 0.

-We cannot guarantee that recorded delay times precisely match the actual delay times of the original DMX value changes.
+Important information regarding the DMX Capture Sequence process: •We cannot guarantee that recorded delay times precisely match the actual delay times of the original DMX value changes.
 There are two main reasons for this.
 Firstly, the timing is dependent on when the relevant API is called by SCS and also detects the change.
 Secondly, each 'Change of State' packet received from the API contains the changed values for up to 40 consecutive DMX channel numbers, starting from a channel number identified in that message.
 So there could be multiple 'Change of State' packets received for a single lighting change.
-These 'Change of State' packet will be received a few milliseconds apart.
+These 'Change of State' packet will be received a few milliseconds apart. •If SCS considers a sequence of value changes for a DMX channel to represent a fade, then it will create a single entry such as "2@91f2.5" instead of recording an entry for every individual 'Change of State' packet for that channel. •With DMX Capture, SCS does not try to match DMX channel numbers with fixture channels, and so does not try to identify which channels are 'fader' channels.
+Consequently, when a DMX Capture Lighting Cue is played, SCS does not apply the DMX Master fader setting to any channels. •It's important to remember that when a DMX Capture Lighting Cue is played, DMX values will be applied to all 512 channels in the DMX universe of that Lighting Device. |

 You can edit the DMX Items if you wish.
 See Lighting Cues - Pre SCS 11.8 for more information, as this format and the editing process is very similar.